Reference

 - Billing and usage surfaces.

-- Provider inheritance.
+- Provider inheritance behavior.

 Media Pipeline

-DesertCMS::Media implements the private source asset pipeline.
+DesertCMS::Media implements private source storage.

 Image uploads:

-originals_dir. - Generate a public optimized derivative.
+originals_dir. - Generate optimized public JPEG derivatives.

 - Generate responsive sizes.